apache/metron/metron-deployment/README.md

 - Docker.
 The image detailed in: `metron-deployment/packaging/docker/rpm-docker/README.md` will automatically be built (or rebuilt if necessary).
 - Artifacts for metron-platform have been produced.
 E.g. `mvn clean package -DskipTests` in `metron-platform`

+The artifacts are required becuase there is a dependency on modules not expressed via Maven (we grab the resulting assemblies, but don't need the jars).
+These are
+- metron-common
+- metron-data-management
+- metron-elasticsearch
+- metron-enrichment
+- metron-indexing
+- metron-parsers
+- metron-pcap-backend
+- metron-solr
+- metron-profiler
+- metron-config

 ### Building RPMs
 From `metron-deployment` run
 ```